 The chart below shows how 432 Hz tuning is derived based on Pythagorean harmonic ratios.
 Multiples of 2 and 3 forms the basis of the chart, and the left column shows all the multiples of 2 as the note C. In the middle, you will see that A=432 Hz.
 Also of note is the number 108, used in many spiritual traditions as a unifying number.
 Mala prayer beads come in strands of 108 and in yogic traditions, 108 sun salutations are often practiced.
 The number 186624 in the blue box is 432 squared and is the frequency of the speed of light within hundredths of a decimal—very close!
 Also, every column corresponds to a note with each being a 5th apart.
 You will recognize this as the Circle of Fifths—the basis for music theory, or at least Western music theory… Recently, astronomers at Stanford found the fundamental frequency of the sun to be 144 Hz.
 The 2nd Overtone or 3rd Harmonic of this fundamental pitch is 432 Hz (see chart).
 These are auspicious findings indeed and point to a system that is connected in many ways.

-This is jibber-jabber talk.
+This is jibber-jabber: the sort of New Age word salad that fills so many sites.
 These are mere coincidences, most of them artificial, not some cosmic love in.
-Here’s the bad news for New Agers: the universe doesn’t give a damn about you, your vibration, your chakras, your pet angels, your prayer beads or how you tune your guitar.
-The universe is completely oblivious to what you wear, eat, play or screw.
+Here’s the bad news for New Agers: the universe doesn’t give a damn about you, your vibration, your chakras, your pet angels, your prayer beads, or how you tune your guitar.
+The universe is completely oblivious to what you wear, eat, play, or screw.
 Get over it.

 Arnold also uses these sort of statements: